 For more information on intercollegiate sports for men and women, visit www.albion.edu/sports.

 Through the William Atwell Brown, Jr. and Mary Brown Vacin First-Year Experience, all first-year students enroll in a First-Year Seminar.
-This seminar also becomes a Student Association and is an important building block for Albion community development that lasts through the sophomore year.
-With the First-Year Seminar as a basis, first-year students participate in structured experiences (Learning Strategies, Association meetings, and mentoring) for personal, academic and professional growth that are facilitated by Association mentors, Student Affairs staff and faculty.
+This seminar is an important building block for Albion community development.
+With the First-Year Seminar as a basis, first-year students participate in structured experiences for personal, academic and professional growth that are facilitated by Student Affairs staff and faculty.

-As an institution founded by and related to the United Methodist Church, Albion College celebrates religious life and spiritual development.
-The Office of the Chaplain embodies this commitment as it strives to create a welcoming and affirming context for the entire College community.
-"Spirituality" is understood in the broadest terms as a basic characteristic of every human, and therefore the office is here to serve the entire campus.
-The theology embodied by this office is inclusive, affirming and empowering.
+As an institution founded by and related to the United Methodist Church, Albion College celebrates pluralism and spiritual development.
+The Office of the Chaplain embodies this commitment as it strives to create a welcoming and affirming environment, and prepare graduates to enter a diverse global workplace.
+"Spirituality" is understood in the broadest terms as a basic characteristic of every human, and therefore the office is here to serve all students.

 In support of Albion's commitment to an inclusive, pluralistic and equitable community for learning, the Office for Intercultural Affairs works cooperatively with students, faculty, staff and the Albion community to heighten awareness of an appreciation for cultural, ethnic and racial diversity.
 Emphasis is placed on the development and implementation of educational programs and activities that assist in the transition and retention of under-represented students.
-These programs include an orientation, mentoring and a host family program.
+These programs include an orientation and mentoring program.

-The office is concerned with all aspects of each student's development and a concerted effort is made to assist students in assessing educational goals and academic skills, and to identify and refer students to appropriate support services.
+The office is concerned with all aspects of each student's development.
+A concerted effort is made to assist students in assessing educational goals and academic skills, and to identify and refer students to appropriate support services.
 The office advises student organizations that work in the spirit of diversity and community.
-These groups are the African Caribbean Student Union, Arab Club, Asian Awareness Group, Black Student Alliance, Break the Silence, Hillel, Muslim Student Association, Organization of Latino/a Awareness, International Student Union, POWER, and Secular Humanist Group.
+These groups include (but are not limited to) the African-Caribbean Student Union, Albion College Hillel, Arab Club, Asian Awareness Group, Black Student Alliance, Break the Silence, International Student Union, Muslim Student Association, Organization of Latino/a Awareness, Power, Secular Humanist Group, Umbrella, and United Voices of Albion College.

 The Office of Counseling Service's mission is to help students solve problems and acquire the skills they need to reach their academic and life goals.
 Counseling Services assists students when emotional, relationship or psychological issues negatively impact their ability to make the most of their educational experiences at Albion.